Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Decoherence from temporal magnetic field fluctuations

 and

 decay respectively.
-In the cases that these decay exponentially, we may characterise the dephasing and depolarising times by $T_2$ and $T_1$ respectively, which are the inverse of the decay rates.
+In the cases that these decay as $e^{-\Gamma t}$, where $\Gamma$ is the decay rate, we may characterise the dephasing and depolarising times by $T_2$ and $T_1$ respectively, which are the inverse of the decay rates.
 Such times are measured in EPR experiments \cite{Feherrelaxation,Orbach}.
 The Pauli matrices denoted here are in the eigen-basis of the reduced two-level system in question.
-We will study two types of noise; Z noise and X noise, so named due to Gaussian magnetic-field fluctuations in the $z$-axis and $x$-axis respectively.
-Throughout this section, when an adiabatic state is designated with $m$, it is implied that $|m| < (I + \frac{1}{2})$, and states where $m=\pm(I+\frac{1}{2})$ are explicitly designated.
+We will study two types of noise; $Z$ noise and $X$ noise, so named due to Gaussian magnetic-field fluctuations in the $z$-axis and $x$-axis respectively.
+Throughout this section, when an adiabatic state is indicated with $m$, it is implied that $|m| < (I + \frac{1}{2})$, and states where $m=\pm(I+\frac{1}{2})$ are explicitly designated.